Mascot nickname list narrows as Skowhegan-area school district OKs modified fall sports plan

 • The district will review the aforementioned guidelines and provide an update at the Oct.
 8 board meeting.

-Five board members opposed approving fall sports: Hal Bigelow, Haley Fleming, Kathy Wilder, Jeannie Conley and Peggy Lovejoy.
+Four board members opposed approving fall sports: Haley Fleming, Kathy Wilder, Jeannie Conley and Peggy Lovejoy.

 Although the competitive football season was postponed until the spring, the MPA has allowed out-of-season play for football, including activity similar to summer rules.
 The athletic director is going to work to set up a six scrimmage schedule with two to three other schools.